Great Cobar mine: Surface rail transport

-A vestige of the narrow gauge tramway that had been used under the Syndicate remained in use.
+A vestige of the narrow gauge (2 ft 6 in. / 762 mm) tramway that had been used under the Syndicate remained in use.
 It was used to convey wagons containing molten low-grade copper matte, drawn by horses, to an outside area, known as 'the matte ring', where it was cast in moulds.
-It was then fed back, in solid form, into the water jacket furnaces.
+The matte was then broken up and fed back, in solid form, into the water jacket furnaces.